Relationships

 "Because of this, God gave them over to shameful lusts.
 Even their women exchanged natural sexual relations for unnatural ones.
 In the same way the men also abandoned natural relations with women and were inflamed with lust for one another.
 Men committed shameful acts with other men, and received in themselves the due penalty for their error."

-Understanding: In the New Testament, Paul discusses various behaviors he considers out of line with God's design.
+In plain words: In the New Testament, Paul discusses various behaviors he considers out of line with God's design.
 This passage is often interpreted in different ways and reflects Paul's views within his cultural and historical context.

-Verse 4
+Passage 4

 1 Corinthians 6:9-10